Serving in our Community

-Get involved in making a difference by boldly sharing God's grace with the world, changing individual lives and entire communities, and finding a sense of purpose all to live out our mission to be Generous in Service and Giving.
+We strive to make a difference by boldly sharing God's grace with the world, changing individual lives and entire communities, and finding a sense of purpose as we live out our mission to be Generous in Service and Giving.

-King of Glory supports local ministries through the annual benevolence budget within our Church in Society Team.
+King of Glory supports local ministries through our annual benevolence budget managed by our Church in Society Team.
 CIS communicates with our ministry partners, learning about their needs and connecting them to our church community.
 If there is a ministry you feel passionate about, please connect with the leader listed below or click on the "I Want to Serve" button.

 King of Glory Ministries

 The Comforter Club meets at the church on the third Thursday of each month from 2:00 to 3:30 to make prayer shawls, hats/caps, scarves, lap robes, and baptismal blankets.
 As they work on each piece, they ask God to bless it and bring peace and love to those who receive them.
 It is a relaxing time with friendly conversation and a lot of yarn and needles to share.
 If you knit, crochet, or would like to learn, come and join in!